 Establishing evidence in women

-Recent data have demonstrated that, compared with men, women have a lower risk of death after TAVI but a higher risk of death after sAVR.1,2 In addition, compared with men, women experienced fewer complications with TAVI than sAVR, as seen in the PARTNER 3 Trial at 1 and 5 years.1,3
+Recent data have demonstrated that, compared with men, women have a lower risk of death after TAVI but a higher risk of death after sAVR.1 In addition, compared with men, women experienced fewer complications with TAVI than sAVR, as seen in the PARTNER 3 Trial at 1 and 5 years.1,2

-However, differences in baseline characteristics between men and women in these trials mean that the benefit of TAVI over sAVR in women has not been confirmed.1,3 Data from a dedicated randomised trial evaluating the difference in outcomes in women are needed.
+However, women were under-represented in those trials, and they were not designed to assess the benefits for women specifically.1,2 Data from a dedicated randomised trial evaluating the difference in outcomes in women are needed.

 The RHEIA Trial